IlIllII/GT7-Race-Automation/readme.md

 # GT7 Race Automation

 The `main.py` script allows you to automate racing circular tracks using PyAutoGUI and PS Remote Play.
+Depending on the car and track you race, you can make 400K/hr or more.
 NOTE: The track must have unidirectional turns, meaning every turn should be either left or right.
 I think the script should work on any platform.

 ## Instructions